Frequently Asked Questions

 Trustees currently have four regular meetings per year; January, April, July and October.

 First, applicants must first determine eligibility by taking a short eligibility quiz.
-Second, submit your letter of interest (LOI), providing additional information about your organization and the specific projects or program you wish to fund.
-Third, we will review your submission and conduct due dilligence on the organization.
+Second, if eligible, submit your letter of interest (LOI), providing additional information about your organization and the specific projects or program you wish to fund.
+Third, we will review your submission and conduct due diligence on the organization.
 This process can take up to 60 days depending upon volume.
 If your submission is not a match, you will be informed via email.
 Otherwise, you will be invited to formally apply for a grant.
-Fourth, you will receive a link to our grants portal to complete an application, you will have 90 days to submit your application.
+Fourth, if invited, you will receive a link to our grants portal to complete an application, you will have 90 days to submit your application.
 The deadline for an application to be considered at a board meeting is the 1st of the month prior to the meeting.

 Program Areas Funded

 The Following organization program areas are eligible for consideration: